Ze Han

 Email: hanzeze@gmail.com

-Prior to my time at Princeton, I earned a B.A. in International Politics from the University of International Relations in China and a double M.A. in Diplomacy and Public Policy from Peking University in China and the University of Tokyo in Japan, both with the highest honors.
+Before Princeton, I earned a B.A. in International Politics from the University of International Relations and a double M.A. in Diplomacy and Public Policy from Peking University and the University of Tokyo, both with the highest honors.

 Publications